heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-27-get-started-with-wix-toolset.md

 "%WIX%bin\light.exe" "_Product.Files.wixobj" "_Product.wixobj" -loc "Product.Loc-en.wxl" -cultures:en-US -ext WixUtilExtension -ext WixUIExtension -ext WixNetFxExtension -out "setup-2.0.msi" -nologo
 ```

+### Final project files structure

 Here's the final project files structure after I run `MakeInstaller.bat` script:

 ![Project files structure after compile](https://i.imgur.com/2tFxHpB.png)

+Here's the example screenshot showing the installation progress dialog after I run the `.msi` file and proceed with the installation:

 {% include figure.html src="https://i.imgur.com/DZAhwKu.png" caption="Installation progress dialog" %}

-### WiX references
+### The bottom line

+This is not step-by-step tutorial of creating MSI setup, instead I shared the example of WiX project that I did for one of my applications.
+From the script I shared above, you can copy and get started with yours.
+All you have to do is to modify it to suit your use case.
+If you are new to WiX, from this example project, you may learn one or few things that may help you how to start using the WiX toolset.

-This project is done based on **WiX v3.11** ([GitHub](https://github.com/wixtoolset/wix3)) at the time I'm writing this post.
-If you need to customize your installer UI or to support multiple localizations, you can refer to [this repository](https://github.com/wixtoolset/wix3/tree/develop/src/ext/UIExtension/wixlib) on GitHub for the code references.
+**N.B.** This project is based on **WiX v3.11** ([GitHub](https://github.com/wixtoolset/wix3)) at the time I'm writing this post.
+If you need to customize your installer UI dialogs or to support multiple localizations, you can refer to [this repository](https://github.com/wixtoolset/wix3/tree/develop/src/ext/UIExtension/wixlib) on GitHub for the source code references.